Phone-GWP-group

 Improving manufacturing efficiency at your business has a wide range of benefits and advantages

-Another way to look at it is through the costs you pass on to your customers.
+Another way to look at it is through the costs you pass onto your customers.

-11 actionable tips to begin improving manufacturing productivity
+11 tips for manufacturing productivity

-So what steps can you take to improve your efficiency?
+So, what steps can you take to improve your efficiency?
 What areas should you focus on?
 Where do you start?
-Whilst not necessarily a comprehensive list, the following areas could all result in– or at least help in identifying the potential for – improving manufacturing productivity.

-• Assess where you currently stand
+• Assess where you currently stand.

-• Train and incentivise staff
+• Train and incentivise staff.

-• Know the product(s) being produced
+• Know the product(s) being produced.

-• Organise your materials and parts
+• Organise your materials and parts.

-• Use suitable handling equipment / totes
+• Use suitable handling equipment and totes.

-• Maximise the use of space
+• Maximise the use of space.

-• Troubleshoot and maintain machines
+• Troubleshoot and maintain machines.

-• Cut down on wastage
+• Cut down on wasted materials.

-• Reduce downtime
+• Reduce your downtime.

-• Remember to be realistic
+• Remember to be realistic.

-• Prepare for the unexpected
+• Prepare for the unexpected.

-02: Assessment
+Assessment

 Assess where you currently stand